codemagic-ci-cd/codemagic-docs/content/getting-started/yaml.md

         fi
 ```

 Note that in this example the `SUCCESS` file will not be created if some build step failed.
-The publishing script will be executed regardless of the final build status.
+We it's only used to distinguish between failed and successfull builds.

+Unlike the scripts run in the scripts section before the publishing step, the post-publish scripts are run regardless of the status of previous scripts.

 ## Conditional build triggers